glowcouch/social-studies-notes/pages/Migration___Essay___Evidence.md

 		- The majority of recent terrorist attacks were committed by citizens of the country where they occurred.
 The overwhelming majority of terrorist attacks worldwide occur in developing and least developed countries, particularly those affected by conflict and violence.
 		- https://www.cfr.org/blog/southern-border-poses-terrorism-risks-homegrown-threats-still-loom-larger
+			- White supremacist terrorists [have killed more Americans than jihadists](https://www.newamerica.org/future-security/reports/terrorism-in-america/what-is-the-threat-to-the-united-states-today/) since 9/11—and pose an imminent threat not just to minority communities, but also the [federal government](https://www.fbi.gov/history/famous-cases/oklahoma-city-bombing) as well as [the Republican Party](https://www.cfr.org/blog/violent-far-right-terrorist-threat-republican-party-and-american-conservatism)